lezoudali/lezoudali.github.io/_posts/2015-03-10-Named-Scope.markdown

  #<User:0x007fa82397bda0 id: 4, name: "Rene Dumont", age: 17, gender: "F", donated: true>]
 {% endhighlight %}

-It returned two female users.
-We can write a name scope `females` in our User model which will return the two females when we call the method `females` on our `User` model.
+The query returned two female users.
+We can write a named scope `females` in our User model which will return the two females when we call the method `females` on our `User` model.

 {% highlight ruby %}
 class User < ActiveRecord::Base